argylegab/comp3005a4/README.txt

 PostgreSQL installed on system: https://www.postgresql.org/download/ Node and NPM: https://nodejs.org/en/download

+(1) Create the 'A4' database in PostgreSQL
+    Run the DDL.sql File
+    Run the insertInitData.sql File

-In the 'postgres-node' folder, within a terminal, type the command 'npm ci'.
+(2) In the 'postgres-node' folder, within a terminal, type the command 'npm ci'.
 Then after, run the command 'node server.js'.
 Then open http://127.0.0.1:3000/ on any browser.

 Important Files / Directory: